mcollina/fastify-api/README.md

 ## Nested

-You can just return an object with nested arrays with route definition calls:
+You can also return an object with nested arrays with route definition calls:

 ```js
 const { content, session, users } = require('./handlers')